UN to convene as Ukraine, allies seek votes for 'peace' resolution

 Kyiv hopes to garner the support of at least as many nations as in October, when 143 countries voted for a resolution condemning the annexation of several Ukrainian territories by Russia.

-To that end, Ukraine stopped pushing for the immediate inclusion of President Volodymyr Zelensky's 10-point peace plan which he presented in November, according to diplomatic sources.
+To that end, Ukraine stopped pushing for the inclusion in the resolution of President Volodymyr Zelensky's 10-point peace plan, according to diplomatic sources.

 "I think we have come up with a text which really tries to gather the international community, tries to be as cohesive and as positive as possible," said one European diplomat.